slcs-jsc/jurassic/projects/examples/README.md

 across the latitude scan.*

 Brightness temperature is the temperature a blackbody would need to reproduce the simulated channel radiance.
-Differences among the three curves are reasonable because each channel has different CO2 absorption and therefore samples a different range of atmospheric levels.
-Variation across the scan is also expected as the viewing path becomes more slanted away from nadir.
+The CO<sub>2</sub> channels at 667.7820, 668.5410, and
+669.8110 cm<sup>-1</sup> have different absorption strengths and therefore sample different effective emitting levels and temperature ranges.
+This explains the physically plausible separation of their brightness temperatures.

 ![Nadir temperature kernel at 668.5410 cm-1](nadir/plot_kernel_temperature_668.5410.png)

 *Temperature kernel profiles for the nadir scan at 668.5410 cm<sup>-1</sup>.*

-This kernel shows how brightness temperature responds to temperature changes with altitude for the different scan positions.
-Peaks mark the layers that contribute most strongly; their displacement with viewing geometry reflects the changing path length and optical depth.
+This kernel is the sensitivity of simulated brightness temperature to local temperature perturbations.
+Its vertical structure shows the thermal-emission
+weighting: peaks mark the atmospheric levels that contribute most strongly in the channel at each scan position.
+It is a sensitivity diagnostic, not an independent validation result.

 ## Zenith example